Business College of Business

 Student Standing/Classification

-Second semester freshmen who have completed MATH 104 (or higher) with a grade of C or better, 14 credit hours earned, and have a cumulative 2.5 GPA may enroll in ACCT 201 (which normally requires sophomore standing).
+Second semester freshmen who have completed MATH 104 (or higher) with a grade of C or better, earned 14 credit hours, and have a cumulative 2.5 GPA may enroll in ACCT 201 (which normally requires sophomore standing).
 Freshmen are also permitted to enroll in ECON 211 or ECON 212 upon completion of 12 hours of college credit.

 Sophomore Standing.
 For admission to sophomore standing, a student must have earned a minimum of 27 semester hours of credit.
 It is expected that students will have removed any entrance deficiencies by this point in the program and should maintain a 2.5 cumulative GPA to remain on sequence for graduation.